zsofiasomlai/pbx-group-security/content/challenges/competencies/finance.md

 questions   :
     - "CP-FI-02: Tell me about a time when you had to explain financial concepts to various audiences.
 How did you communicate these concepts effectively?"
     - "CP-FI-04: Tell me about a time when a financial error was brought to your attention.
-Who was responsible for the error?
 How did you resolve the situation?"
     - "CP-FI-05: Provide an example of a process/tool you created or updated that resulted in improved workflow, accuracy, or analysis."

 other_questions: